burlachenkok/exploring-python3/python3-note.md

 8. If you need to understand how some built-in type is implemented you more likely need to go to the level of a source code of Python interpreter: https://github.com/python/cpython

-Finally, please take a look at materials from [references](#references) section of this document.
+Finally, please take a look at materials from the [references](#references) section of this document.

 # Backgrounds